altanai/tunnel-path-selection/draft-altanai-masque-multipath_nested_tunnels.md

 # Security Considerations {#security}
-There are numerous performance issues related to over encryption and conflicting algorithms in the probelm space.
 While there is large scope for improvements in the draft, the main crux is to build a trust model between the tunneling layers that avoids the need for multiple layers of tunneling or cryptographic protocols.
+The selection of split tunnel by the algorithm could make the traffic more vulnearble to security risk.
+For example in an enterprise VPN system, a aplit tunnel could mean bypasing the firewalls rules and other threast prevention logic.
+Split tunnel for a regular user could means vulnerabilty to pattern analysis by third parties such as ISP, government survior network admin.

 # IANA Considerations {#iana}